tokio-rs/website/content/docs/overview.md

 ## Non-blocking I/O

-When hitting the network, Tokio will used the most efficient system available to the operating system.
+When hitting the network, Tokio will use the most efficient system available to the operating system.
 On Linux this means [epoll], bsd platforms provide [kqueue], and Windows has [I/O completion ports][iocp].